Swimm-Demo/pytorch-autodocs-demo/.swm/inlining-process-overview.7eoikrem.sw.md

 ## Checking for Side Effects

-The `hasSideEffects` function determines if a node has side effects, which is essential for deciding whether a node can be safely moved.
+The <SwmToken path="/torch/csrc/jit/ir/ir.cpp" pos="1161:4:4" line-data="bool Node::hasSideEffects() const {">`hasSideEffects`</SwmToken> function determines if a node has side effects, which is essential for deciding whether a node can be safely moved.
 Nodes with side effects cannot be reordered, ensuring that the graph's behavior remains consistent.

 ```c++
 bool Node::hasSideEffects() const {